medinajorge/PhD-utils/README.md

 # PhD-utils

 For people that have to compute and store a large variety of data and/or perform statistical inference.
+Check the [tidypath and PhD-utils slides](https://github.com/medinajorge/PhD-utils/blob/master/tidypath_and_phdu.odp) for an overview.

 ## Keep your files tidy!